Hi, I'm Billfred Leverette.

 I'm in Columbia, South Carolina seeking remote or local opportunities to tackle interesting problems as the person who makes things happen--some people call that a project manager, some people call that a technical or marketing role, some people call that a wildcard.
 I'm far more interested in the work than the title.

 I've been working on a few things.
 This GitHub Pages site is one of them, since it's good practice for using GitHub in general.
 I'm learning the intricacies by starting this site off like it's 1998 all over again.
+(While I'm AI-optimistic and have experimented my way to interesting projects, this is all by hand the hard way.)

 I've pulled off some other interesting tasks too.
 Ask me about the time I got an entire NFL stadium looking for one student to reunite them with their goat.
 You can reach me on LinkedIn.
 Or if you'd like something easily printed, here's my resume as a PDF.